Viewing and Inspecting PostGIS Data

 FME Options

-In FME Workbench or FME Data Inspector, on the top menu bar go to Tools > FME Options (Windows), FME Workbench > Preferences (macOS and Linux).
+In FME Workbench or FME Data Inspector, on the top menu bar, go to Utilities > FME Options (Windows), FME Workbench > Preferences (macOS and Linux).

 Drop-down.png

 When the FME Options dialog opens, select Database Connections from the side menu.
-Database Connections will show you all of your connections.
+Database Connections shows all your connections.
 This is where you can add, edit, delete, or test connections.

 To create a new database connection, click on the plus (+) sign at the bottom.
 Then proceed to Add Credentials and Testing.